RMIT-Hive-Rocketry/GCS/docs/usage.md

   --help  Show this message and exit.
 ```

-1. If you have not downloaded a release binary, you can create one with `$ bash scripts/release.sh`
+1. If you have not downloaded a release binary, you can create one with `$ bash scripts/release.sh`.
+Do not build from a version not on main branch
 2. To start the software from the project directory, run the command `$ rocket run`
 3. To stop the software, enter <kbd>ctrl</kbd> + <kbd>c</kbd> on the pendant emulator window (if it has started) then in the other window after the emulator window has shut down.